Skip to main content

 All employers must provide written Key Employment Terms (KETs) and itemized payslips to employees covered under the Employment Act (EA) who are hired after April 1, 2016, and will be employed for at least 14 consecutive days.
 KETs must include:

 Written employment contracts are not legally required, but they are recommended.
-Part-time employees (working less than 35 hours per week) must have contracts that specify their hourly basic and gross rates of pay, working hours, and days per week or month.
-Part-time employees also need to receive KETs if they are covered under the EA, hired after April 1, 2016, and employed for at least two consecutive weeks.
+Part-time employees working less than 35 hours a week should have contracts that specify their hourly basic and gross rates of pay, working hours, and working days per week or month.
+Part-time employees also need to receive KETs if they are covered under the EA, hired after April 1, 2016, and employed for at least 14 consecutive days.

-Failure to provide KETs may lead to administrative penalties and affect an employer’s ability to apply for work passes.
-Employers must also maintain employee records according to the Employment Regulations of 2016
+Failure to provide KETs may lead to administrative penalties and may affect an employer’s ability to apply for work passes.
+Employers must also maintain employee records according to the Employment Regulations.

 Working Hours